7esting/django_tdd/Manual_Deploy.md

 ## Pulling updates from GitHub on remote cloud instance
 ### Dev/Test/Staging -> GitHub -> Prod

-After making updates on dev-branch repo, from local dev machine, merge changes to the origin/master.
+After making updates on dev-branch repo, from local dev machine, merge changes to the origin/master.  *Keep local/master, remote/master, remote/origin/master (in GitHub) as the HEAD branch*

-**Keep local/master, remote/master, remote/origin/master (in GitHub) as the HEAD branch*
+**From local dev machine**
 1. Checkout local/master branch `git checkout master`
 2. When collaborating with a team of developers make sure you pull any updates from remote/origin/master to the local/master branch before merging your changes to the local/master. `git pull`